AM71113363/FakeVpn/README.md

 </p>

 ## About<br>
-■ LET 1 OR MORE APPS USE THE FULL SPEED OF YOUR INTERNET(MOBILE / WIFI) ●it creates a Vpn that doesn't connect to internet.<br>
+■ LET 1 OR MORE APPS USE THE FULL SPEED OF YOUR INTERNET(MOBILE / WIFI)<br>
+●it creates a Vpn that doesn't connect to internet.<br>
 <p align="center">
 <img align="center" width="432" height="258" src="https://raw.githubusercontent.com/AM71113363/FakeVpn/master/devs.png">